joshuabaird/foreman_noenv/README.md

 ## Contributors

-Thank you to the following people who helped immemseley with the creation of this plugin:
+Thank you to the following people who helped immensely with the creation of this plugin:

 * Stephen Benjamin
 * Dominic Cleal